 Banner, the UM system that manages student records, electronically enforces prerequisites and co-requisites.
 Where Course B lists Course A as a prerequisite, the system functions as follows.
 During pre-registration, a student can enroll in Course B for the next semester if the student is currently enrolled in Course A (or has already completed Course A).
 The system will later automatically drop the student from Course B if the student does not successfully complete Course A prior to Course B commencing.
-While there is an administrative mechanism for waiving course prerequisites or co-requisites, SoBA uses this only to correct system quirks (e.g., a transferred course is not showing as equivalent to Course A, so the system locks the student out of Course B).
-The SoBA Advising Office manages the prerequisite/co-requisite waiver process.
+While there is an administrative mechanism for waiving course prerequisites or co-requisites, COB uses this only to correct system quirks (e.g., a transferred course is not showing as equivalent to Course A, so the system locks the student out of Course B).
+The COB Advising Office manages the prerequisite/co-requisite waiver process.
 It is not used to allow prerequisite or co-requisite requirements to be dismissed.

 Students are limited in the number of credits they may transfer in from other institutions towards their degree.
 A certain number and type of credits must be taken at University of Montana – Missoula (including online credits).
-Some of these requirements are dictated by regional or AACSB accreditation and apply at the UM, SoBA, and major levels in many cases.
-Please refer students to the SoBA Advising Office and the catalog for more information on residency requirements.
+Some of these requirements are dictated by regional or AACSB accreditation and apply at the UM, COB, and major levels in many cases.
+Please refer students to the COB Advising Office and the catalog for more information on residency requirements.

-The Gianchetta Student Success Center (GSSC) in the GBB lower level houses the umbrella of comprehensive SoBA student services for advising, internships, career development, and graduate program support.
+The Gianchetta Student Success Center (GSSC) in the GBB lower level houses the umbrella of comprehensive COB student services for advising, internships, career development, and graduate program support.
 The GSSC reception desk is the initial touch-point for all students.
 Students needing any general help with advising, internships, career development, or grad programs should be directed to the GSSC reception desk.

-SoBA’s Advising Office serves all pre-business majors and declared business majors.
+COB’s Advising Office serves all pre-business majors and declared business majors.
 Once a student is accepted into a specific business major, he is also assigned a faculty advisor.
-At this point, the student can seek out the faculty advisor or the SoBA Advising Office for advice.
+At this point, the student can seek out the faculty advisor or the COB Advising Office for advice.
 Each fall and spring, departments offer group advising sessions that new majors are required to attend prior to receiving their registration number.
 At these group advising sessions, faculty communicate a common set of information and answer group or individual questions, signing off on each student’s schedule.
 An alternative advising model is the Four Bear program.
 Four Bear is a UM advising program that students may opt into.
 Four Bear students are required to attend a one-on-one advising session each semester (among other requirements) in exchange for a UM guarantee of a four-year graduation path.
 Each major has a faculty member designated as a Four Bear advisor for declared majors.
-The SoBA Advising Director advises all Four Bear pre-business students who have not yet declared a business major.
+The COB Advising Director advises all Four Bear pre-business students who have not yet declared a business major.

 Graduate student advising is handled by either the graduate program’s director or program manager.
 All students, including undergraduate students, interested in business graduate programs should be referred to the appropriate graduate advisor for advising.
 Because the graduate programs are relatively short, it is imperative that graduate course advising be accomplished through these representatives.
 Faculty are wonderful resources for career advising for graduate students.
 Students with any interest in education leading to CPA licensure should be directed to the MAcct program director, because CPA licensure requirements can be complicated.

 Internships are formal experiential learning arrangements with organizations and may or may not be completed for academic credit.
 Internships completed for academic credit should have a designated supervisor at the organization and have a clear learning component just like any other course (i.e., learning objectives, assessment).
-SoBA’s Internship Director coordinates and grades all internships taken for SoBA academic credit.
+COB’s Internship Director coordinates and grades all internships taken for COB academic credit.
 Employers do not issue grades.
 For a variety of reasons, it is preferable for internships to be paid, but this is not required.
 Each department and graduate program establishes approval criteria that the Internship Director applies in approving internships for academic credit.
 Internships are taken for a letter grade during the semester in which the internship is completed, with the number of credits varying with the number of hours worked.
 UM caps total internship credits counting towards an undergraduate degree at six credits.
-Most undergraduate SoBA majors cap the total internship credits counting towards the major requirements at three credits.
+Most undergraduate COB majors cap the total internship credits counting towards the major requirements at three credits.
 Each graduate program also has caps on internship credits.

-SoBA is fortunate to have a robust Career Development program administered internally.
+COB is fortunate to have a robust Career Development program administered internally.
 The Career Development program provides workshops, practice interviews, resume critiques, employer panels, networking events, mentors, and dissemination of endless career launch resources.
 The Director of Career Development assembles a comprehensive curriculum starting in the sophomore year, and this curriculum is embedded in select core courses.
 If you are teaching a core course, you may be asked to consider motivating students to participate in Career Development activities through optional extra credit or required course points.
 Doing so is at the discretion of the instructor, but it is important that all students are exposed to the Career Development curriculum at all stages of their education and that all students complete the same curriculum.
-Career Development tracks and reports all attendance at Career Development events and completion of Career Development assignments embedded within these core SoBA courses.
+Career Development tracks and reports all attendance at Career Development events and completion of Career Development assignments embedded within these core COB courses.
 If you are teaching a course with a Career Development component, you will receive the attendance/completion data to consider within the grading scheme for your course.

 Students have many opportunities for support for their academic, physical, and emotional well-being.
 Discussed below are those you are most likely to refer students to in your role as a faculty member.